 - Load up on the free activities – we list a bunch in the 10 Free & Cheap Things to Do in the Coromandel

 - The Coromandel’s most affordable accommodations are holiday parks, motels and hostels.
-Check out our recommendations in the 10 Best Budget Accommodation in the Coromandel.
+Check out our recommendations in the 10 Best Budget Accommodations in the Coromandel.

 For more general budgeting advice, take a look at the 11 Ways to Save Money When Backpacking in New Zealand.